MacStevins/Random_Stuff/minecraft/schematics/README.md

 # Schematics
-This folder contains all of the litematica schematic designs I've made
+This folder contains all of the litematica schematic designs I've made.

+These are freely to be used, with credit of course.

 # Table of Contents
  - <a href="#afk-cobblef-gen">AFK Cobble Gen</a>